openshift-kni/baremetal-deploy/README.md

 ## Verifying Installation

 Once the playbook has successfully completed, verify that your environment is up and running.
+Please keep `ocpdeployednodeinv.json` and `ocpnondeployednodeinv.json` files in `ansible-ipi-install` incase if you want to scale up workers later.

 1. Log into the provisioner node (typically the first node in you lab assignment)